relip/shellter/README.md

 shellter
 ========

-Shellter (Shell + Twitter, pronounced as same as shelter) is a shell-based C++ twitter client using libncurses(w).
+A C++ twitter client using libncurses

-If you'd like to help, see `dev` branch.